talal/ilm/lib.typ

   // The title for your work.
   title: [Your Title],
   // Author's name.
+  // TODO: Deprecated.
+Use `authors` instead.
+Will be removed in a future version.
   author: "Author",
+  // Author(s) of your work.
+Can be a string or an array of strings.
+  // If an array is provided, authors will be displayed on separate lines on the cover page.
+  authors: none,
   // The paper size to use.
   paper-size: "a4",
   // Date that will be displayed on cover page.